 Hybrid, remote, and in-office work models each impact productivity differently.
 Hybrid models blend autonomy and structure, remote setups minimize distractions and commutes, and in-office environments foster real-time collaboration but come with daily interruptions.

 Hybrid work offers balanced flexibility and face-to-face collaboration.
 Remote work boosts individual focus by eliminating commutes.
-In-office environments support teamwork through spontaneous interactions but may hinder deep work.
+In-office environments support teamwork through spontaneous interactions but may hinder deep workk.

 Combining office structure with remote autonomy, hybrid models can increase satisfaction by offering both routine and flexibility.
 They require careful scheduling to ensure fairness and consistent resource access.

 Remote work demands discipline and self-management but allows custom work environments free from typical office interruptions.
-Success hinges on reliable communication tools and clear performance metrics.
+Success hinges on reliable communication tools (messaging platform guidelines) and clear performance metrics.

 An office setting encourages immediate problem solving and spontaneous ideation.
 However, noise and interruptions can reduce time for concentrated tasks.